Corvusoft/restbed/docs/example/TRANSFER_ENCODING_REQUEST.md

 Overview
 --------

-"Chunked transfer encoding is a streaming data transfer mechanism available in version 1.1 of the Hypertext Transfer Protocol (HTTP).
-In chunked transfer encoding, the data stream is divided into a series of non-overlapping "chunks".
-The chunks are sent out and received independently of one another.
-No knowledge of the data stream outside the currently-being-processed chunk is necessary for both the sender and the receiver at any given time.
+Chunked transfer encoding is a streaming data transfer mechanism introduced in HTTP/1.1.
+It allows data to be sent in a series of independent, non-overlapping "chunks" rather than as a single continuous block.

-Each chunk is preceded by its size in bytes.
-The transmission ends when a zero-length chunk is received.
-The chunked keyword in the Transfer-Encoding header is used to indicate chunked transfer." -- [Wikipedia](https://en.wikipedia.org/wiki/Chunked_transfer_encoding)
+Each chunk is preceded by its size (in bytes), enabling the receiver to process data incrementally without knowing the total content length in advance.
+The transmission ends when a zero-length chunk is sent.
+The use of chunked transfer encoding is indicated by the `Transfer-Encoding: chunked` header.

 Example
 -------